These terms apply to all services provided by Yrless Limited

 Speeds

 11.4 Our plan speeds represent the theoretic maximum speeds at which you are able to send data to or receive data from the network.
-Actual speeds you experience depend on many different factors such as network providers' delivery of data to or from the network, your phone line quality, your equipment, number of users accessing the services in your home and many other factors.
+Without limiting clause 3.6, actual speeds you experience depend on many different factors such as network providers' infrastructure capacity limitations delivery of data to or from the network, your phone line quality, your equipment, number of users accessing the services in your home and many other factors.
 We cannot guarantee that our services will always be available or that they can always be used for any particular purpose.

 11.5 If you are on an uncapped or unlimited plan, the total amount of data you can upload or download is unlimited.
 We and/or the network providers may use traffic prioritisation policies for these plans to protect the network and improve the overall performance amongst our customers.
 Other factors may influence the particular speeds or latency you can achieve to servers nationally and internationally.
 Our control of these speeds is limited.
 Connections to servers outside our network providers' networks are on a 'best effort' basis.
 It may not be possible for you to achieve your desired or expected speeds or latency where you are connecting to equipment outside our control.